 A group of health care providers who have come together to offer a holistic approach to health and wellness in our parish community and the community around us.
 Through presentations, screenings and individual contacts, these members function as health consultants, educators, advocates and liaisons to existing community resources.

 Volunteers are needed to take pictures or videotape special events in the parish for historical purposes.

 If you enjoy gathering with your senior peers for fun, service and spiritual gatherings, then join our senior citizens’ group, the Rome’n Seniors.
 Our seniors and St. Leonard’s seniors, Leos on the Go, gather a couple of times monthly for concerts, plays, movies, tours, the races, bingo, talks, book club, etc. Besides enjoying a meal out with most outings, we also have a couple of special meals a year to celebrate a holiday.
 We also do an outreach at Nazareth Home-Clifton and one at Nazareth Home-Newburg each year.
 “Seniors of all ages” are welcome.
 Many times we need drivers or other assistance, so if you are interested, either sign up to join the activities or to help.

 Social Event Planners

 A social event can help to promote fellowship, entertainment, or other activities that bring the community together.
-They may include a pot luck dinner, a dance, or any special activity.
-This is another way to "rub elbows" with your parish friends.
-These volunteers provide hospitality and fellowship.
+They may include a potluck dinner, a dance, or any special activity.
+This is another way to "rub elbows" with people in the community.
+The volunteers provide hospitality and fellowship.

 Table Cloth Ironers

-Volunteers are needed to wash table cloths that are used at parish functions.
+Volunteers are needed to wash and iron table cloths that are used at parish functions.

-Located at 2722 Frankfort Ave., the store sells crafts, teas, chocolates, and decorations for Third World countries - "Crafts that make a world of difference."
-The store welcomes volunteers for two or three hours a day, weekly or monthly, to assist in selling the goods.
+Just Creations is a store that sells crafts from third world countries, "crafts that make a world of difference."
+The store welcomes volunteers for two or three hours daily, weekly or monthly, to assist in selling the goods.
+(897-7319)

 United Crescent Hill Ministries